ylin930/ADNI-visualization-project.github.io/index.md

 Overview:

-Goals:

-Plan:
-  Tentative plan: Make a web-based visualization and interative tool of ADNI data
+This is an in-progress research project at the interface of cognitive science and data science.
+Our aim is to create a web-based interactive tool for visualization, prediction, and classification of Alzheimer's Disease, based on data from the Alzheimer's Disease Neuroimaging Initiative.

 ## People